1.Equipment and Space

 Campus Administrative Services regarding Students with Disabilities

-1.Exempt from withdrawal from study rules due to academic performance
+1.Exempt from rules on withdrawal from study due to academic performance

-According University Act (amendment on Jan 3, 2007) Article 26: “The mental and physical disabled pursuing degrees may request for prolonging their studying term to a maximum of 4 years for special demands, and are exempt from withdrawal rules due to academic performance.”
+According to University Act (amendment on Jan 3, 2007) Article 26: “The mentally and physically disabled pursuing degrees may request prolonging their studying term to a maximum of 4 years for special needs, and are exempt from withdrawal rules due to academic performance.”

-2.Students with disabilities may apply to reduce minimum credits to 9 credits based on their special needs.
+2.Students with disabilities may apply to reduce course load minimum to 9 credits based on their special needs.

 3.Welfare for students with physical disabilities on Taipei campus

 (2) Disabilities Resource Room may negotiate with General Affairs Division to pick up students with physical impairments or with special needs by campus shuttle buses at the foot of the hill.
-The time to pick students up can be rearranged based on students’ needs.
+The time to pick students up can be arranged based on students’needs.